niravinia/Demo-GitHubActions-PowerShell-DeployAureWebApp/README.md

-# Demo GitHubActions PowerShell DeployAureWebApp
+# Demo GitHubActions PowerShell Deploy Azure WebApp

 After reviewing, fork this repo and add your Azure Service Principal Tenant ID and Password to see it in action.